Ismayil94/bolt_task/README.md

 # bolt_task
 Solutions of Bolt QA Task

-Download the *pdf to access LINKs
+Download the *pdf to access the LINKs